 | 0 to 59.99 ||F ||F

-Emory College does not allow A+ or D- as a letter grade.
+Emory College does not allow A+ or D- as letter grades.
+The

-The LGS does not allow C- or below (they count as F).
+LGS does not allow C- or below.
+The Math/CS department

 - Choice of Weights:

-made clear early in the semester.
-For example, if I say that
+items should be declared early in the semester.
+For example, if I say

-they will have equal weights, summing to 1/2.
-Or I could say
+they will have weights (probably equal) summing to 1/2.
+Or I could

 - I may offer makeup versions of some assignments.
 If